legalese/openfisca-aotearoa/l4/README.md

 ## NLG Styles

-Try other --nlgstyle values "abstract", "neutral", "concrete", and "algebra".
+Try other --nlgstyle values:
+- algebra
+- concrete
+- neutral
+- abstract
+- obfuscated
+- yaml

+Obfuscated may get you text which is eerily similar to actual legislation!

 Concrete shows all numerical values used to arrive at the answer.